Counselling and Bereavement Services

 The Hospice Bereavement Support Service offers Memorial Events in Inverness and other parts of the Highlands for anyone who wishes to remember a loved one.
 Everyone is very welcome to attend any or all of these events and to join us for refreshments afterwards.
 Information about these events will be publicised on this page of the Hospice website, on Facebook, and in local press throughout the Highlands.

-Please click here for information on our Time to Remember service on Saturday 9th November.
+Our next Time to Remember service is on Saturday 7th November.

 Donate to Highland Hospice today